ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#source](http://www.w3.org/ns/lemon/morph#source)

-**morph:source**: A string which is used as a basis for the substitution
+**morph:source**: A string which is used as a basis for the substitution.

 <div class="description">